 Pinacoteca is a must see art museum in Milan.
 It is housed in a palazzo that was formerly a church and monastery built by the Humiliati (Italian religious order) called Santa Maria in Brera.
 Napoleon Bonaparte helped establish the art gallery in 1809.
-It is an art lover’s dream gallery that houses Italian painting stretching back to the Renaissance.
-You will find painting from Caravaggio to Raphael!
+It is an art lover’s dream gallery that houses Italian paintings stretching back to the Renaissance.
+You will find paintings from Caravaggio to Raphael!

 Start with Room 1 that showcases 20th Century sculpture and painting and from there your journey will begin backward in time.
 All 40 rooms are wonderful but the most important room is Room 6 which houses the Cristo Morto (Dead Christ).
 The painting is very precise in the depiction of Christ’s wounds, and it is not recommended for young viewers.